-German-American basso cantante, Malte Roesner, was born in New York in 1979.
+German-American bass, Malte Roesner, was born in New York in 1979.
 His musical interest developed early in life, when he began violin lessons at the age of five.
 As a member of the Hanover Boy’s Choir in Germany, he was able to make his first solo appearances as a vocalist, both in concert and on the operatic stage.
 Malte Roesner studied at the University of Hamburg and at the Hanover University of Music, Drama and Media; majoring both in musicology and in opera performance.
 He furthered his vocal education with Prof. Irwin Gage’s lied-class, Bruno Pola’s master-class in Lugano (Switzerland) and with KS Carlos Álvarez in Sevilla (Spain).
-Today, he works with Paulette Vineyard-Herbig in Vienna (Austria) and with vocal coach Mats Knutsson at the Vienna State Opera, with whom he recently transitioned to bass repertoire after having sung as a baritone.
+Today, he works with Paulette Vineyard-Herbig in Vienna (Austria).
+In 2016 he transitioned to bass repertoire after having sung as a baritone.

 Mr. Roesner, an alumnus of the German National Academic Foundation, was the recipient of the Richard-Wagner-Foundation scholarship twice, in 2012 for his portrayal of Friedrich in the early Wagner opera Das Liebesverbot and again in 2014; a distinction which attests to his vocal capacity and superior style of performance.
 In a review of his Papageno in Mozart’s Zauberflöte, the Braunschweiger Zeitung wrote in January 2012 about his “softly grounded bass-range and dignified baritone-lines” and the magazine Opernwelt 3/2010 declared him a “virile, darkly timbered baritone”.
 In additional reviews, he is attributed with a “melodiously beautiful baritone”(Die Zauberflöte, Braunschweiger Zeitung, October 2011), a “warm, full sound” (Zaïde, Braunschweiger Zeitung, June 2010), a “strong voice and secure top” (Freischütz, Orpheus, November 2010), a “supremely flexible baritone” (Orlando Paladino, Der Opernfreund, June 2009) and with being “cultivatedly powerful” (Lohengrin, Online Musik Magazin, 2007).